forbeso/churchdweb/README.md

 If you have any questions, suggestions, or issues, please feel free to contact our team at churchdeck@example.com.

 We appreciate your interest in ChurchDeck and hope it proves to be a valuable tool for your church community! 🙏

-Note: This README is a sample template.
-Please customize it to match your project's specific details and requirements.